naninovel/docs/docs/api/index.md

 ID | Type | Description
 --- | --- | ---
-<span class="command-param-nameless command-param-required" title="Nameless parameter: value should be provided after the command identifer without specifying parameter ID  Required parameter: parameter should always be specified">UIPrefabName</span> | String | Name of the managed UI prefab to make visible.
+<span class="command-param-nameless" title="Nameless parameter: value should be provided after the command identifer without specifying parameter ID">UIName</span> | String | Name of the managed UI prefab to make visible.

 </div>

 #### Example
 ```
 ; Given you've added a custom managed UI with prefab name `Calendar`,
-; the following will make it visible on the scene.
+; the following will make it visible on the scene
 @showUI Calendar

+; Given you've hide the entire UI with @hideUI, show it back
+@showUI
 ```

 ## skip